A Theory of Ex Post Rationalization: Comparative statics for complements

 In many laboratory experiments, subjects provide point estimates of some quantity, then learn some information, and finally report updated estimates.
 They are paid for one decision drawn at random, so they encounter the same problem twice, in the sense of \Cref{sec:sametwice}.\footnote{\cite{azrieli2018incentives} study the merits of paying one decision drawn at random.}

-The outcome $Y$ is a real-valued random variable with countable support.\footnote{A parallel construction works if $Y$ has support in some interval and each available rationale is an atomless distribution with strictly positive density.} The subject makes an incentivized report of $\mathbb{E}[Y]$, then observes a signal $X$ with known conditional distribution $g(x \mid y)$, then makes an incentivized report of $\mathbb{E}[ Y \mid X = x]$.
-The available rationales are priors on $Y$; these are a set of probability mass functions indexed by $\theta$, denoted $(h_{\theta})_{\theta \in \Theta}$.
+We apply the special case of the model with rationales as beliefs, as in \Cref{sec:rationales_as_beliefs}. $Y$ is a real-valued random variable with countable support.\footnote{A parallel construction works if $Y$ has support in some interval and each available rationale is an atomless distribution with strictly positive density.} The subject makes an incentivized report of $\mathbb{E}[Y]$, then observes a signal $X$ with known conditional distribution $g(x \mid y)$, then makes an incentivized report of $\mathbb{E}[ Y \mid X = x]$.
+The available rationales are priors on $Y$; these are a set of probability mass functions indexed by $\theta$, denoted $(\pi_{\theta})_{\theta \in \Theta}$.
 We assume that this set is totally ordered by the monotone likelihood ratio property (MLRP) \citep{milgrom1981good}, that is, for any $\theta > \theta'$ and any $y > y'$

 This restriction is without loss of generality if $Y$ is a Bernoulli random variable, \textit{i.e.} when the agent is being asked to report the probability of some event.
-We assume that each $h_{\theta}$ has full support, so that no rationale is ruled out by some signal realization.
+We assume that each $\pi_{\theta}$ has full support, so that no rationale is ruled out by some signal realization.

-Given prior $h_\theta$ and signal realization $x$, we denote the posterior probability mass function $h_{\theta}(y \mid X = x)$.
+Given prior $\pi_\theta$ and signal realization $x$, we denote the posterior probability mass function $\pi_{\theta}(y \mid X = x)$.
 The agent reports $a_1$, then observes the signal realization, then reports $a_2$.
-For each report $a_t$, the agent faces quadratic loss (conditional on the signal realization)
+For each report $a_t$, the agent faces quadratic loss (conditional on the signal realization), resulting in the payoff

 This captures the interim expected utility of a risk-neutral agent facing a quadratic scoring rule.
 It also captures the interim expected utility of an agent with general risk preferences facing an appropriate binarized scoring rule \citep{hossain2013binarized}.